maxinedarvin/README.md/README.md

 Welcome to my GitHub profile!
 I'm a **BS Mathematics** graduate from the University of the Philippines Diliman with a passion for **Data Analytics** and **Actuarial Science**.
 I like working on projects that give data-based solutions for practicality and efficiency.

 #### WORK EXPERIENCE
-* 💼 I currently work as an _Actuarial Valuation Analyst_ for Willis Towers Watson Philippines.
+* 💼 I currently work as an `Actuarial Valuation Analyst` for Willis Towers Watson Philippines.
 I manage employee data to develop fair and comprehensive actuarial funding valuations of pension plans offered by companies in Canada.
-* 📊 I am currently the _External Affairs and Finance Committee Co-Director_ of the UP Data Science Society.
+* 📊 I am currently the `External Affairs and Finance Committee Co-Director` of the UP Data Science Society.
 I primarily handle all of the organization's finances as well as take on leadership responsibilities for data science collaborations.

 #### RESEARCH EXPERIENCE
-* 📚 Poster Presenter, 1st International Workshop on Computational and Mathematical Methods in Data Science ([link](https://www.facebook.com/IMathUPD/posts/2025-international-workshop-on-computational-and-mathematical-methods-in-data-sc/1161514155982439/))
+* 📚 **Poster Presenter**, 1st International Workshop on Computational and Mathematical Methods in Data Science ([link](https://www.facebook.com/IMathUPD/posts/2025-international-workshop-on-computational-and-mathematical-methods-in-data-sc/1161514155982439/))
-* 🗣️ Oral Presenter, 2025 Mathematical Society of the Philippines Annual Convention ([link](https://www.mathsociety.ph/))
+* 🗣️ **Oral Presenter**, 2025 Mathematical Society of the Philippines Annual Convention ([link](https://www.mathsociety.ph/))
-* 🎤 Invited Speaker, ROADWISE: The Road Safety Systems Challenge ([link](https://www.facebook.com/p/RoadWise-Safe-Systems-Challenge-Philippines-61576205827063/))
+* 🎤 **Invited Speaker**, ROADWISE: The Road Safety Systems Challenge ([link](https://www.facebook.com/p/RoadWise-Safe-Systems-Challenge-Philippines-61576205827063/))

 #### PERSONAL PROJECTS
 * 🚲 I was the lead proponent of Team Cycling Maroons in the 2024 Philippine Junior Data Science Challenge, which used optimal location finding for smart bicycle stations using k-means based on student population density estimates.
 The Executive Director of SafeTravelPH personally reached out to us with offers to pursue our project with funding.